Robust excitation of C-band quantum dots for quantum communication

-While scanning both the power and wavelength of the pulsed and mode-locked pump laser, we simultaneously measure the brightness $B$ and single-photon purity $P$ and compile the results in 2D maps as shown in Fig.~\ref{fig:exp_maps} (a) and (b), respectively.
-Due to the low phonon density at a sample temperature of $\sim\,$\SI{4}{\kelvin} we excite the investigated InAs QD only with positive detunings $\Delta = \hbar(\omega_{\text{laser}}-\omega_{\text{dot}}) > 0$.
-The brightness map features a single, broad maximum around $\Delta \approx \SI{0.8}{\milli\electronvolt}$($\Delta\lambda \approx \SI{1.5}{\milli\meter}$) agreeing with similar experimental findings~\cite{QBL:PRL2015, Bounouar2015} and theoretical studies~\cite{Glaessl2013Pro, Gustin.2019}.
+While scanning both the power and wavelength of the pump laser, we simultaneously measure the brightness $B$ (experimentally evaluated according to Eq.~S2 and corresponding to first-lens brightness) and single-photon purity $P$.
+We then compile the results in 2D maps as shown in Fig.~\ref{fig:exp_maps} (a) and (b), respectively.
+Due to the low phonon density at a sample temperature of $\sim\,$\SI{4}{\kelvin} we excite the QD only with positive detunings $\Delta = \hbar(\omega_{\text{laser}}-\omega_{\text{dot}}) > 0$.
+The brightness map features a single, broad maximum around $\Delta \approx \SI{0.8}{\milli\electronvolt}$($\Delta\lambda \approx \SI{1.5}{\nano\meter}$) agreeing with similar experimental findings~\cite{QBL:PRL2015, Bounouar2015} and theoretical studies~\cite{Glaessl2013Pro, Gustin.2019}.
 LA excitation with sufficiently smooth pulses~\cite{Barth2016b} achieves a population inversion of the QD ground and excited state if the effective Rabi splitting of the laser-dressed states, $\hbar\Omega_{\text{eff}} = \sqrt{(\hbar\Omega)^2+\Delta^2}$, ensures an efficient exciton-phonon coupling that is characterized by the spectral phonon density $J(\omega)$~\cite{Glaessl2013Pro, QBL:PRL2015}.
 The robustness of this scheme against power and wavelength fluctuations of the excitation laser is demonstrated by the broad maximum of the brightness in Fig.~\ref{fig:exp_maps} (a) and stems from the spectral width of $J(\omega)$.
 Thus, the large bandwidth of the phonon interaction directly benefits a stable operation of the QD source.
 Only for large detunings and weak fields, the phonon-induced relaxation to the exciton level fails and the brightness drops significantly.
-Similarly, for high powers, the effective Rabi splitting is no longer in resonance with the phonon interaction resulting in reduced brightness.\\
+Similarly, for high powers, the effective Rabi splitting is no longer in resonance with the phonon interaction resulting in reduced brightness.